btcpayserver/btcpayserver-doc/docs/ThirdPartyHosting.md

 To become a third-party host, you need to self-host a BTCPay Server and enable registration for other users.
 Go to Server Settings > Policies > Disable registration, unmark the checkbox.
 You may also want to configure the [SMTP settings](./FAQ/FAQ-ServerSettings.md#how-to-configure-smtp-settings-in-btcpay) to allow them to reset their password if they forget it.

+Alternatively you may keep public registration disabled on your homepage and only invite specific users to create a new account by [invitation link](./FAQ/FAQ-ServerSettings.md#how-to-add-a-new-user-by-invite).

 ## Are there any limitations in features when using a third-party host?
 Yes.
 Here are some restrictions.
 * No [Lightning Network](./LightningNetwork.md) by default.
 Can be enabled by the third-party host but at the cost of a security risk for registrants using that third-party.
 [More information](#can-i-enable-the-use-of-my-lightning-network-node-to-others)